-XV.
+XVI.
 Appeals

 The Complainant and Respondent have equal rights to an impartial appeal.
-The parties have five (5) business days from the date in which the parties are provided written determination of the determination of responsibility.
+The parties have five (5) business days from the date in which the parties are provided written determination of the findings.
 All appeals will be referred to a trained Decision-maker(s) who shall have no other role in this process.